VishuShah20/Towards-Efficient-Image-Classification/README.md

 ## Overview

-This repository contains the implementation of a modified Residual Network (ResNet) designed to achieve high image classification accuracy on the CIFAR-10 dataset with the constraint of having no more than 5 million trainable parameters.
-This project is part of a deep learning mini-project aimed at creating efficient image classification models that are suitable for devices with limited storage capacity, such as wearable technology.
+Involves developing a customized version of the Residual Network (ResNet) architecture designed to optimize image classification accuracy on the CIFAR-10 dataset while maintaining a constraint of no more than 5 million trainable parameters.
+The goal is to create a model that combines efficiency in terms of size and computational demands with high performance, making it suitable for devices with limited storage capacity such as wearables and embedded systems.
+The project showcases an innovative approach to scaling down a powerful deep learning model without significantly compromising its accuracy.

 ## Use Case